GitAlex1/final_project-ressource_dashboard/readme.md

 The project is designed for a Raspberry Pi.
 The aim of the project is to equipp the Pi with a handy ressource managment tool comparable to the Windows Task manager.
-The actual version of the project provides a dashboard of the used memory, hard disc storage cpu utilization and cpu temperature
+The actual version of the project provides a dashboard of the used memory, hard disc storage, cpu utilization and cpu temperature

 <p align="right">(<a href="#top">back to top</a>)</p>